Darcyddx/Active-Vision/Documentation/Scrum/May/09_May.md

 ## What am I doing next?

-- help with the ball speed calculation testing
+- help with the court detection testing